rkulagowski/httpx/docs/quickstart.md

 }
 ```

-Form encoded data can also include multiple values form a given key.
+Form encoded data can also include multiple values for a given key.

 ```python
 >>> data = {'key1': ['value1', 'value2']}